AndrewCromar/Juicy-Player-Controller/Readme.md

 # ONYX Juicy Player Controller
 A single c# script can have it all?
-Yes, Juicy PC is a single c# script for Unity 3d projects to act as a base player controller for any first person Unity 3d projects.
+Yes, Juicy Player Controller is a single c# script for Unity 3d projects to act as a base player controller for any first person Unity 3d projects.

 ## Flavors.
 ### Orange: